homeoftor/homeoftor.github.io/event-guides/server-versus-server.md

 - you use the world map to find a "safe" location before teleporting on the enemy server (away from enemy hives, sparsely populated with enemy cities or mostly abandoned, a good concentration of monsters and fairies)
 - you reduce your potential damage by bunkering/ghosting your troops and removing your defense generals
+- you bookmark targets before teleporting and use the free 5 minutes bubble (that you can not extend) to kill as many targets as you can, and teleport back once the bubble drops

+IMPORTANT: always bookmark the spot you want to teleport back to so you can very quickly teleport back when in need

 ## Share intelligence (everyone)